How Long Does It Take to Brew Beer? Unlock the Timing

 Step 1: Gathering the Ingredients

 • Water: Water is the most important ingredient, making up over 90% of your beer.
-Ensure the water is clean and free from impurities.
+The water should be clean and free from impurities.
 You can use chlorine and Chloramine to sterilize your water.
 Other brewers add calcium and magnesium to lower PH, which improves yeast flocculation.

 • Grains: Grain is what provides sugar to the beer.
 It is this sugar that yeast will work on to produce alcohol and carbon dioxide.
 The most preferred grain is malted barley because it provides a spectrum of color to the beer that ranges from pale straw to black.
 You can also use wheat, rice, rye corn, and oats.

 • Yeast: Yeast metabolizes sugars in the grains to convert them into alcohol and carbon dioxide through fermentation.
-If you are a homebrewer, you can use dry or liquid yeast.
+You can use dry yeast or liquid yeast.
 There is also yeast for lagers and ales.
 Lager yeast requires a lower temperature to ferment (45°F–50°F), while ale yeast requires a warmer temperature (55°–72°F).

 • Hops: Hop gives beer bitterness through alpha acids that balance the sweetness from wort.
 Hops are also a concentrated source of essential oils that give beers their signature flavors and aromas.